swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

         exp = NotImplemented
         assert_equal(obs, exp)

-This means that it is time to add the appropriate case to the funtion itself:
+This means that it is time to add the appropriate case to the function itself:

 .. code-block:: python